 We are one of the early adaptors of what we consider to be not just an editor, but, the whole user experience movement.

 Earlier this year, in April 2018, we did a public service campaign for the community to help them get going with Gutenberg, at an early stage.
 In the same month, we released the Gutenberg Fields Middleware project, to help developers create custom Gutenberg blocks without repetitive codes.

 Our key websites rtCamp.com and EasyEngine.io have switched from a page builder to Gutenberg. rtCamp.com is on Gutenberg since April 2018.
 After having already used Gutenberg for the last 9 months, we are looking forward to an even more exciting time with it, ahead! 🤗

 Contributing to the WordPress core

-As with all major WordPress releases since 2014, a bunch of rtCampers contributed towards this release, too.
+As with all major WordPress releases since 2014, a bunch of rtCampers have contributed towards this release, too.

 We have a tradition of applauding and appreciating contributors for their efforts by cutting a cake and celebrating with the entire team, and this time was no different. 🎂

 Gutenberg is easy to use and that’s the original goal of the project.
-After using Gutenberg for months, and I say that while using Gutenberg publish this article, we can say that the goal has been met beyond expectations. 🙂
+After using Gutenberg for months, and I say that while using Gutenberg to publish this article, we can say that the goal has been met beyond expectations. 🙂